HelloHaruSystem/haru-custom-dash-board-asp/README.md

 - **Development**: Uses SQLite database stored in `./Database/dashboard.db`
 - **Production**: Configured for PostgreSQL (connection string in appsettings.Production.json)

+## Configuration

+- **MasterSecret**: Required for user registration.
+Change this to your own secret key.

 ## Features (Planned)